jordanlevy001/Machine-Learning-Explained/README.md

 1. Unsupervised
 2. Supervised

-### Unsupervised Learning
+## Unsupervised Learning

-### Supervised Learning
+## Supervised Learning
+Supervised learning can be divided into regression and classification.
+Regression is used to predict continuous variables.
+Whereas classification is used to predict discrete outcomes.

 ## Regression vs Classification

 ### Regression
 When the target variable to predict is **continuous**, then the learning problem is considered a regression problem.

+Supervised learning can be divided into regression and classification.
+Regression is used to predict continuous variables.
+Whereas classification is used to predict discrete outcomes.
+For this wine analysis, the target variable (what we're trying to predict), is a quality score -- which is a continuous variable.
+The wine quality score is a numerical value within a given range, making it a continuous variable.
+In both classification and regression issues, the data is divided into features and targets.
+Features are the variable used to inform the prediction.
+The target/output is the predicted outcome.

 ### Classification
-When the target variable to predict is **discrete**, then the learning problem is considered a Classification problem.
+When the target variable to predict is **discrete**, then the learning problem is considered a classification problem.

 ## Cost Function